mlocati/concrete5-translation-tools/README.md

 ## transifex2github.php
 Download translations from Transifex and updates (if necessary) a repository on GitHub containing the .po and .mo files.

+## transifex-add-version.php
+Clones .po translations from a Transifex resource to another (empty) Transifex resource.